 GEOMETRY WITH TRIGONOMETRY(1 credit)

 Geometry with Trigonometry employs both teacher-guided and independent-discovery- based methodologies but relies more heavily on the latter in supporting students’ acquisition and ultimate mastery of core geometry skills and concepts.
 Focusing on the tenets of Euclidean geometry, Geometry with Trigonometry studies the properties of and relationships between the shape and size of objects.
 Students investigate synthetic and coordinate geometry; studying lines, angles and polygons, the area and perimeter of two-dimensional figures, and the properties of surfaces and volumes of cylindrical and conic solids.
 Transformations provide a basis for the study of congruence and similarity and the nature of symmetry is explored and put to use in analyzing objects.
 Right triangle trigonometry and vectors are explored.
 Basic logic laws are used to introduce the concept of proof and emphasis is placed on the proof of theorems and formulas, encouraging students to develop logical and critical thinking skills.
 Students learn to write formal proofs that incorporate both deductive and indirect reasoning.
 Using manual and computer-based drawing tools, students learn to construct basic figures and accurately draw transformations.
 Throughout the course, in the context of solving problems and presenting their work, students hone both communication and algebra skills to be applied in Algebra II, the next course in the core sequence.
 Computer-based dynamic drawing tools and manipulatives are used to illustrate concepts and investigate relationships.
 A protractor and scientific calculator with trigonometric functions are required.

-Prerequisites: B + or equivalent in Algebra I AND department head permission AND current instructor's signature
+Prerequisites: current teacher's signature AND B + or equivalent in Algebra I or department head permission

 ALGEBRA II(1 credit)